 Sarah Z, Grade 5 Ontario Public School

 “As a 5th grade teacher, I have students working at various grade levels and Prodigy helps in differentiating my instruction to suit their individual needs.
-I really like using the assignments feature to asses each of my students for both diagnostic and formative purposes.
+I really like using the assignments feature to assess each of my students for both diagnostic and formative purposes.
 One of the main reasons I choose Prodigy to supplement my students’ math learning is that I can choose and align the questions that are asked in the game with the specific strand and expectation that I am teaching in class.
 When I tell my students that we are having a quiz using Prodigy, they couldn’t be more excited to complete it!
-They absolutely love the game and ask to play it any time they have the chance.”
+They absolutely love the game and ask to play it anytime they have the chance.”

 Shoshanna Cohen, Grade 2 Seattle Public School